ology/techn.ology.net/blog/2022/04/23/coltranes-mystery-music-diagram/index.markdown

 [coltrane-05](coltrane-05.mp3)

-Occasionally, this may run off into too-high or too-low registers.
-If so, re-run it! ;)

 So I imported a run into my [DAW](https://www.apple.com/logic-pro/) to have better drums...
 I added mindless keys and stunted bass - not proper jazz!
 But here it is:

 [Colatrane-fragment](Colatrane-fragment.mp3)